content-services/zest/release/docs/ContentPackagesAPI.md

 	artifact := "artifact_example" // string | Artifact file representing the physical content (optional)
 	file := os.NewFile(1234, "some_file") // *os.File | An uploaded file that may be turned into the content unit. (optional)
-	upload := "upload_example" // string | An uncommitted upload that may be turned into the content unit. (optional) sha256 := "sha256_example" // string | The SHA256 digest of this package. (optional) (default to "")
-	summary := "summary_example" // string | A one-line summary of what the package does. (optional) description := "description_example" // string | A longer description of the package that can run to several paragraphs. (optional)
+	upload := "upload_example" // string | An uncommitted upload that may be turned into the content unit. (optional) fileUrl := "fileUrl_example" // string | A url that Pulp can download and turn into the content unit. (optional) sha256 := "sha256_example" // string | The SHA256 digest of this package. (optional) (default to "") summary := "summary_example" // string | A one-line summary of what the package does. (optional) description := "description_example" // string | A longer description of the package that can run to several paragraphs. (optional)